slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to politely end a conversation:

 Stop trying to impress people or “win” the conversation.
 It’s really much simpler than that.

+How to Talk to Strangers. ask stuff outside of their expertise where you can add value. network on relevant groups that can help you.
 -->

 HINTS: